 9 ways to handle your storage problems

-For about $6,000 per year you can instantly solve all of your home storage problems by renting space at your local storage facility.
-Or, you can rethink your home organization plan, which can solve your storage problems quickly and easily — and save you a fortune in rental and logistics costs!
+For about $6,000 per year you can instantly solve all of your home storage problems by renting space at your local self storage facility.
+There are commercial storage facilities that can be used for different purposes.
+Or, if you’re on a budget, you can rethink your home organization plan, which can solve your storage problems quickly and easily.

 Here are several important things to mull over – have you ever considered doing any of them?

 - Get rid of junk.
 If you haven’t used it for years; sell it, donate it or discard it.
 When was the last time you went through the hall closet or the toy box?